akinmaurice/react-redux-authentication/README.md

 # GramClone

-Instagram Clone SPA (Single Page Application) Built using React JS, Redux,  React-Router, Redux-Thunk to show User Authentication Through an API.
+React-Redux Authentication SPA (Single Page Application) Built using React JS, Redux,  React-Router, Redux-Thunk to show User Authentication Through an API.

 Authenticated Users are Able to View the Images Available